On this page9 sections

 Does applying for a business loan hurt my credit score?

-The initial review through Bay Street Lending uses a soft pull only, which does not affect your credit score.
+The initial review through Bay Street Capital uses a soft pull only, which does not affect your credit score.
 A hard pull occurs only after you accept a specific offer from a funding partner.
 Applying through a broker that places your file with 50+ funders simultaneously is better for your credit than applying individually — it produces a single inquiry footprint rather than a chain of separate credit checks from sequential applications.

 How much can I borrow with bad credit?

 It depends primarily on revenue, not credit score.
 Revenue-based working capital typically funds approximately 1× monthly revenue as a first advance — a business depositing $50,000 per month can typically access around $50,000.
-Funding starts at $10,000 and scales to $2M for high-revenue businesses.
+Funding starts at $25,000 and scales to $2M for high-revenue businesses.
 Equipment financing is sized to the equipment value.
 Invoice factoring advances 80–95% of outstanding invoice face value.
 Larger amounts become available at renewal once a clean repayment record is established.

 How quickly can I get funded with bad credit?